nextstrain/augur/paper/paper.md

 Thank you to Dan Fornika from BCCDC Public Health Laboratory for creating the first conda recipe for Augur in Bioconda.
 JHu is a Graduate Research Fellow and is supported by the NIH grant NIAID F31AI140714.
 TB is a Pew Biomedical Scholar.
-RAN is supported by...
-EBH is supported by...
+RAN and EBH are supported by University of Basel core funding.
 This work is supported by NIH awards NIGMS R35 GM119774-01, NIAID U19 AI117891-01 and NIAID R01 AI127893-01.

 # References